Construct IN

 Checklist Report;

-6. Risk and problem management
+6. Risk and issue management

 What is the salary of a construction manager?